armaan-pathan/fsds-genai-2025/01_Python_Basics/README.md

 # Python Basics

-This folder contains my 11-day learning journey of Python fundamentals.
+This folder contains my day-wise learning of Python fundamentals.
 It covers everything from basic syntax to essential built-in data structures, operators, modules, and user input handling — forming a strong foundation for Data Science, Generative AI, and Agentic AI.
+The journey covers essential topics step by step, starting from installation to working with data structures.

 ---

-## 📂 Contents
+## Contents

 ### **Day 1 – Python Basics**
 - Introduction to Python syntax.